Code-Institute-Submissions/Helpdesk-Micro/README.md

 ### Known Bugs & Resolutions if Applicable

 -   Incrementing ticketid was not repopulating from edit ticket submit.
 Resolved by a disabled hidden text input in edit_ticket.html with _ticketid fields.
--   modal for delete end users and admins was causing the first in the list to be deleted rather than the chosen object.  removed confirmation modal for these.  no fix as yet.
+-   modal for delete end users and admins was causing the first in the list to be deleted rather than the chosen object.
+This was fixed by referencing the desired item's ObjectId in the data-target in the modal trigger, by giving the modal an id that references ObjectId and giving the modal h4 text the same ObjectId.

 ## Deployment